Northbrook, Illinois: History

 Members of the Potawatomi tribe were the earliest recorded residents of the Northbrook area.
 After signing the 1833 Treaty of Chicago, the Potawatomi ceded their Illinois lands and moved to a place near Council Bluffs, Iowa.
-Afterward, Joel Sterling Sherman moved from Connecticut with his family and bought 159 acre of land in the northwest quarter of Section 10 for $1.25 per acre; as of 2010, Northbrook's downtown is located on this site.
+Afterward, Joel Sterling Sherman moved from Connecticut with his family and bought 159 acre of land in the northwest quarter of Section 10 for $1.25 per acre; Northbrook's downtown is located on this site.
 A German immigrant named Frederick Schermer donated a portion of the land he bought from Sherman to be used for the town's first railroad station, which was named after him.
 By the 1870s, Shermerville (which also took its name from Shermer) was a farming community.
 In 1901 the community was incorporated as the Village of Shermerville after a close referendum for incorporation.
 At the time of incorporation, it had 311 residents and 60 houses.
 In these early years, Shermerville became notorious for rowdy gatherings at its five saloons; by 1921, therefore, residents believed that the name "Shermerville" had a negative reputation and sought to change it.
 A renaming contest was held, and the name "Northbrook" was submitted by the US postmaster (and then President of the National Rural Letter Carriers' Association) Edward Landwehr.
-Edward Landwehr was the son of Herman and Anna Helene Landwehr, both German immigrants and early settlers in the community and for whose family Landwehr Road in Northbrook is named.
-In 1923 "Northbrook", the winning name, was adopted.
+Landwehr was the son of Herman and Anna Helene Landwehr, both German immigrants and early settlers in the community and for whose family Landwehr Road in Northbrook is named.
+In 1923, "Northbrook", the winning name, was adopted.
 At the time, Northbrook had 500 residents.
 Later on, after the end of World War II, Northbrook's population began to rapidly increase.
 In 1997, President Bill Clinton visited Northbrook to congratulate the 8th-grade students of Northfield Township (which is mainly Northbrook) for getting the highest score on a world science test, and for getting the second-highest score on a world math test.

 Between 1950 and 1980, the town's population rose from 3,319 to 30,735.
 Northbrook was the first community not bordering Lake Michigan to filter Lake Michigan water for public use.
 Owing to the suburbanization of the community, the last working farm in Northbrook, the Wayside Farm, was sold and closed in 1987.